Ham Jam House Concert

 12/10/2017, 06/04/2017, 11/22/2015, 11/09/2014, 09/29/2013, 09/24/2012

 Richard Smith will play a fine acoustic concert on Sunday, December 10th, 2017, doors open at 6:00 PM.
-Julie Adams will join Richard for this trip.
+Julie Adams will miss this trip and Richard will be playing solo.

 Richard and Julie are known all over the world.
 We are fortunate